Let’s get you prepared for your Thailand vacation! Below, you’ll find a list of 31 essential Thai phrases to know for your upcoming trip.

 Pronunciation: My mee

-One of the most common Thai phrases that you’ll hear during your trip is Aroi!
-Thai people LOVE food and they love talking about food.
+One of the most common words that you’ll hear during your trip is Aroi!
+Thai people LOVE food and they love talking about their tasty Thai dishes – it’s a huge part of the local culture.
 These are my kind of people!

 Not to mention, they’re right… their food is delicious!